singularian/mdencode/README.md

 This program can generate a file signature at the file or block level and format and write the output in multiple formats.
 It can also write to an sqlite db.
 The mdencode sqlite db files contain a table schema and can be exported into multiple formats.

+MDencode also contains an mdzip and mdunzip utility for encoding and decoding files with modular floors and signatures.

 # Features